 - On the plugin page, search for Memsource Translation Plugin for WordPress and click Install Now.

-- Hover over the installed Memsource plugin in the left-hand navigation and then click Show Connector settings.
-A unique token will have been generated.
-You will need this token to set up the connector in Memsource Cloud.
+- Go to Memsource plugin in the left-hand navigation > Connector and then click Show Connector settings.
+You will see a token needed to set up the connector in Memsource Cloud (see chapter below).

-Setting up the Memsource Translation Plugin for WordPress in Memsource Cloud
+Setting up the Plugin for WordPress in Memsource Cloud

 - Go to Setup > Integrations > Connectors, and click on New to set up a new connector.